TosbackCgusBridge-Bot/CGUs-versions/Superpages/Privacy Policy.md

 We contract with non-“DexYP Family” companies, with which we have agreements, which use cookies to collect information when you visit This Website.
 This personally and non-personally identifiable information, collected through cookies, is typically used by third party advertising networks to serve you with advertisements while on third party sites and other forms of media, and those advertisements are tailored to meet your preferences and likely interests.
 If you do not wish to participate in this activity, please click here and follow the simple opt-out process.

-Children's Privacy Does DexYP knowingly collect personal information from children through This Website?
+Children's PrivacyDoes DexYP knowingly collect personal information from children through This Website?

 DexYP does not knowingly collect personal information from children through This Website.
 DexYP does not request that users provide any personal information through any area of This Website that is directed towards children.
 DexYP may, however, automatically collect certain information regarding users' visits to This Website (for example, the user's IP address, the user's domain name, the user's user agent, which pages the user visits and for how long, the date and time the user accessed This Website and the referral URL) including areas of This Website, if any, that are directed towards children.
 (See Section entitled "Information DexYP Collects".)

 We cannot always determine the age of persons who access and use This Website.
 If a child visits This Website or provides us with the child's information, we encourage the parent or guardian of the child to Contact Us to have such information deleted.
 This Website, and any site to which users may link from This Website, may contain content provided by advertisers or other third parties that may not be suitable for children immediately.
 DexYP asks parents or legal guardians to assist DexYP by supervising any activities of their children at This Website.

-Contact Information Who do I contact if I am concerned, or have questions, about my privacy related to This Website?
+Contact InformationWho do I contact if I am concerned, or have questions, about my privacy related to This Website?

 *   Please visit Contact Us